ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/technion/CVE-2021-34470scanner](https://github.com/technion/CVE-2021-34470scanner) :  ![starts](https://img.shields.io/github/stars/technion/CVE-2021-34470scanner.svg) ![forks](https://img.shields.io/github/forks/technion/CVE-2021-34470scanner.svg)

 ## CVE-2021-34429
- For Eclipse Jetty versions 9.4.37-9.4.42, 10.0.1-10.0.5 &amp; 11.0.1-11.0.5, URIs can be crafted using some encoded characters to access the content of the WEB-INF directory and/or bypass some security constraints.
+ For Eclipse Jetty versions 9.4.37-9.4.42, 10.0.1-10.0.5 & 11.0.1-11.0.5, URIs can be crafted using some encoded characters to access the content of the WEB-INF directory and/or bypass some security constraints.
 This is a variation of the vulnerability reported in CVE-2021-28164/GHSA-v7ff-8wcx-gmc5.

 - [https://github.com/ColdFusionX/CVE-2021-34429](https://github.com/ColdFusionX/CVE-2021-34429) :  ![starts](https://img.shields.io/github/stars/ColdFusionX/CVE-2021-34429.svg) ![forks](https://img.shields.io/github/forks/ColdFusionX/CVE-2021-34429.svg)

 ## CVE-2021-34428
- For Eclipse Jetty versions &lt;= 9.4.40, &lt;= 10.0.2, &lt;= 11.0.2, if an exception is thrown from the SessionListener#sessionDestroyed() method, then the session ID is not invalidated in the session ID manager.
+ For Eclipse Jetty versions = 9.4.40, = 10.0.2, = 11.0.2, if an exception is thrown from the SessionListener#sessionDestroyed() method, then the session ID is not invalidated in the session ID manager.
 On deployments with clustered sessions and multiple contexts this can result in a session not being invalidated.
 This can result in an application used on a shared computer being left logged in.